-A lot of clam chowder recipes call for fresh clams in their shell, but I actually prefer canned clams – they’re way cheaper, easier, and the best part is you get the juice that comes with them, which makes for a more delicious soup base.
+A lot of clam chowder recipes call for fresh clams in their shell, which is wonderful, but for an at-home soup, I never want to deal with that.
+Canned clams are way cheaper, easier, and the best part is you get the juice that comes with them, which makes for a more delicious soup base.

 What is salt pork?